weygoldt/gridtools/gridtools/README.md

 - [ ] Create mock dataset to test GridCleaner and prepro
 - [ ] Document GridCleaner methods in a notebook
 - [ ] Implement export to .nix instead of .npy files
+- [ ] Run a clustering algorith on a perfectly tracked dataset to get clusters of communication signals
+- [ ] Build a perfectly labeled dataset to train a neural network to detect signals on spectrogram snippets

 ## Help